Anne-Élisabeth Bossé

 Anne-Élisabeth Bossé is a Canadian actress from Repentigny, Quebec.
 She garnered a Genie Award nomination as Best Supporting Actress at the 31st Genie Awards for her performance in Heartbeats (Les Amours imaginaires).

-She has also appeared in the television series Série noire and Les Pays d'en haut, and the films Laurence Anyways, Felix and Meira, 9 (9, le film), An Extraordinary Person (Quelqu'un d'extraordinaire), The Passion of Augustine (La passion d'Augustine), Brain Freeze and A Revision (Une révision).
+She has also appeared in the television series Série noire and Les Pays d'en haut, and the films Laurence Anyways, Felix and Meira, 9 (9, le film), An Extraordinary Person (Quelqu'un d'extraordinaire), The Passion of Augustine (La passion d'Augustine), Brain Freeze, A Revision (Une révision), The Successor (Le Successeur), Sisters and Neighbors!
+(Nos belles-sœurs), Vile & Miserable (Vil & Misérable) and Compulsive Liar 2 (Menteuse).